• Food

 Dosas are all the rage.
 Photo: Saravanaa Bhavan

-No Indian list would be complete without this Potsdamer Platz behemoth, a branch of the beloved vegetarian chain that’s hugely popular among South Asians living abroad.
+No Berlin Indian list would be complete without this Potsdamer Platz behemoth, a branch of the beloved vegetarian chain that’s hugely popular among South Asians living abroad.
 What’s all the fuss about?
 In a word, dosas.
-There are literally dozens of varieties of the crepe-like South Indian dish on offer here, each as crisp and perfectly engineered as a box of McDonald’s fries.
-Our favourite: the Ghee Roast Masala, so huge it’s impossible to photograph without standing on a chair.
-The idli, uttapam and vada – all made from various formulations of rice and lentils and served, like the dosas, with sambar and chutneys – are stellar as well.
+There are literally dozens of varieties of the crêpe-like South Indian dish on offer here, each crisped to perfection.
+Our favourite is almost certainly the ghee roast masala, so huge it’s impossible to photograph without standing on a chair.
+The idli, uttapam and vada (all made from various formulations of rice and lentils and served, like the dosas, with sambar and chutneys) are stellar as well.

 • Saravanaa Bhavan, Potsdamer Platz 5, Tiergarten, details.